allfix53/delman/README.md

-Before working on the project in this repo I was concerned with using typescript, but the react-window / virtualized library was not mature enough for ts and react 18.
+Before working on the project in this repo I was focused on using typescript, but the react-window / virtualized library was not mature enough for ts and react 18, so I rebuild it using js in this repo.

-I put a repo using typescript at the end of this readme, only experimental not fully work.
+_I put a repo using typescript at the end of this readme, only experimental not fully work.._

-## Staging
+## Staging / Final result

 https://delman.vercel.app/

 ### Getting Started